Prominence-Aware Artifact Detection and Dataset for Image Super-Resolution: Related work

 A complementary line of work treats artifact detection as segmentation, training networks on datasets with pixel-level defect maps.
 Given only an input image, these models predict an artifact mask.
 Approaches such as PAL4Inpainting~\citep{zhang2022perceptual} and PAL4VST~\citep{Zhang_2023_ICCV} show strong generalization across generative vision tasks by localizing perceptual artifacts.

-Concurrently, \citet{ren2025hallucinationscore} propose Hallucination Score (HS), which queries a multimodal LLM to assign a single image-level hallucination rating for SR outputs, showing strong alignment with human judgments.
+Concurrently, \citet{ren2025hallucinationscore} propose Hallucination Score that uses a multimodal LLM to provide an image-level hallucination rating for SR outputs, showing strong alignment with human judgments.
 The main drawback of this approach is that it lacks spatial localization, which is critical for downstream tasks such as artifact mitigation, SR model fine-tuning, and for handling cases where different regions of an image exhibit different types of artifacts.

-Despite these advances, the shortage of annotated datasets that explicitly focus on SR artifacts limits most approaches.
+Despite these advances, most approaches remain limited by the shortage of annotated datasets that explicitly focus on SR artifacts.
 While datasets such as DeSRA provide binary artifact masks, most methods remain constrained by the absence of richer annotations (e.g., prominence levels), which limits their generalization and robustness in real-world scenarios.
 Our work addresses this shortfall by introducing a novel dataset annotated with artifact regions and prominence scores, along with a prominence-aware detection method that supports SR fine-tuning and reveals that even the latest models like SUPIR remain highly artifact-prone.